temenostech/temenos-platform-documentation/docfx_project/home/techguides/jenkins-build-promote-pipelines.md

  - And fill the required fields

 > [!Note]
-> Copy-paste the entire public key generated before and then delete the last part until equal sign and press **Create user**
+> Copy-paste the entire public key generated before and press **Create user**
+> Don't forget to click **Save private key** from PuTTY Key Generator in order to save the private key that you may use later.

 ![](./images/user-details.png)